-How to preserve fall leaves is a great fall activity for kids!
-We have easy DIY preserving waxed leaves tips and tricks and best methods for working with autumn leaves for nature garland, fall crafts for kids, leaf decorations and more from pressed leaves.
-Here’s how to preserve pressed leaves…
+Learning how to make wax leaves (aka: leaf waxing or glycerin leaves) is a fun fall activity for kids!
+We have easy DIY preserving waxed leaves tips and tricks and best methods for working with autumn leaves for nature garland, fall crafts for kids, leaf decorations and pressed leaves ideas.

-Learning how to press & preserve leaves and how to wax leaves is a great way to preserve fall leaves for crafts or even how to preserve leaves for framing and decorating.
+Learning how to press & preserve leaves and how to wax leaves is a fun fall project.
+Preserving leaves in wax is a great way to preserve fall leaves for crafts / preserving leaves for art or even how to preserve leaves for framing and decorating.

 How do you preserve fall leaves color?